CQCL/pytket-docs/manual/manual_backend.rst

 Current public-access quantum computers tend to implement either a queueing or a reservation system for mediating access.
 Whilst the queue-based access model gives relative fairness, guarantees availability, and maximises throughput and utilisation of the hardware, it also presents a big problem to the user with regards to latency.
 Whenever a circuit is submitted, not only must the user wait for it to be run on the hardware, but they must wait longer for their turn before it can even start running.
 This can end up dominating the time taken for the overall experiment, especially when demand is high for a particular device.

-We can mitigate the problem of high queue latency by batching many :py:class:`Circuit` s together.
-This means that we only have to wait the queue time once, since after the first :py:class:`Circuit` is run the next one is run immediately rather than joining the end of the queue.
+We can mitigate the problem of high queue latency by batching many :py:class:`~pytket.Circuit` s together.
+This means that we only have to wait the queue time once, since after the first :py:class:`~pytket.Circuit` is run the next one is run immediately rather than joining the end of the queue.

 ..
 Advisable to generate as many circuits of interest as possible, storing how to interpret the results of each one, then send them off together
 ..
 After processing, interpret the results by querying the result handles

-To maximise the benefits of batch submission, it is advisable to generate as many of your :py:class:`Circuit` s as possible at the same time to send them all off together.
+To maximise the benefits of batch submission, it is advisable to generate as many of your :py:class:`~pytket.Circuit` s as possible at the same time to send them all off together.
 This is possible when, for example, generating every measurement circuit for an expectation value calculation, or sampling several parameter values from a local neighbourhood in a variational procedure.
-The method :py:meth:`Backend.process_circuits()` (plural) will then submit all the provided :py:class:`Circuit` s simultaneously and return a :py:class:`ResultHandle` for each :py:class:`Circuit` to allow each result to be extracted individually for interpretation.
-Since there is no longer a single :py:class:`Circuit` being handled from start to finish, it may be necessary to store additional data to record how to interpret them, like the set of :py:class:`Bit` s to extract for each :py:class:`Circuit` or the coefficient to multiply the expectation value by.
+The method :py:meth:`Backend.process_circuits()` (plural) will then submit all the provided :py:class:`~pytket.Circuit` s simultaneously and return a :py:class:`ResultHandle` for each :py:class:`~pytket.Circuit` to allow each result to be extracted individually for interpretation.
+Since there is no longer a single :py:class:`~pytket.Circuit` being handled from start to finish, it may be necessary to store additional data to record how to interpret them, like the set of :py:class:`Bit` s to extract for each :py:class:`~pytket.Circuit` or the coefficient to multiply the expectation value by.

 .. jupyter-input::